-At Pillars of Wellness in Burlington, Aldershot, we offer this service along with other modalities through our Naturopathic doctor.
+At Pillars of Wellness in Burlington, Aldershot, we offer this service along with other modalities through our Naturopathic doctor, Acupuncturist and Physiotherapists.

 Acupuncture is an alternative medicine technique that involves the insertion of small needles at particular points into one’s body in order to promote local tissue effects (analgesia, reducing swelling) as well as reducing pain, reducing trigger points, decreasing sympathetic system activity.
-Acupuncture has a calming effect and helps one’s overall well-bring.
+Acupuncture treatment has a calming effect and helps one’s overall well-bring.
 With the use of acupuncture in certain points of the body, the nervous system is stimulated to release chemicals in the brain, spinal cord and muscles.
 These chemicals change the experience of pain, or trigger the release of other chemicals and hormones to regulate the body’s own regulating system.

 A bit of history:

 The theory and practice of acupuncture originated in China.
 It was first recorded in manuscripts dating of hundred years before the Common Era.
 These instruments could also have been used for simple surgical procedures like lancing an abscess.
 The tradition of acupuncture theory believes that energy flows within the human body and this energy can be channelized to create balance and health.
 This energy flow is called Qi.
 Acupuncture theory believes that this qi moves throughout the body along 12 main channels known as meridians.
 These meridians represent the major organs and functions of the body.